MicrosoftDocs/dataexplorer-docs/data-explorer/stream-analytics-connector.md

 > [!TIP]
 > You can modify the sample to send data relevant to your user case as long as you adhere to the Azure Data Explorer schema.

-There are various methods to create Azure Data Explorer output connection to Azure Stream Analytics job.
-The following tabs contain instructions for creating an Azure Data Explorer output connection using the portal and an Azure Resource Manager template.
+There are various methods to create Azure Data Explorer output connection to the Azure Stream Analytics job.
+The following tabs have instructions for creating an Azure Data Explorer output connection using the portal and an Azure Resource Manager template.
 When this connection is complete, and job is running, data that flows into the Azure Stream Analytics job will be ingested into the target table you created.

 ## Prerequisites